agonzalezro/agonzalezro.github.io/_content/pages/about.rst

 Hello!

-My name is Alexandre González, I am a |age| years old Spanish developer currently working at Holland, exactly at Groningen in Paylogic_.
+My name is Alexandre González, I am a |age| years old Spanish developer currently working in Holland, exactly in Groningen at Paylogic_.

-My background is mainly technical, I've studied Computer Science at Spain, but in some time of my life I was interested in business too, so I created my own company which was a complete economic disaster, but, I learn a lot!
+My background is mainly technical, I studied Computer Science in Spain, but at some point during my life I was interested in business too, so I created my own company which was a complete economic disaster, but, I learn a lot!
 At that time I studied a Master in Electronic Commerce too because I thought that it could be useful.
 You should know too that I am really passionate about :abbr:`FLOSS (Free as Libre Open Source Software)`.

-The main reason of write this blog is improve my poor English and talk about the things that I really love, that usually are related with the technology and specially with Python.
-BTW, you can find the source code of this blog (generated with Pelican_) at my `GitHub profile`_ or clicking on the right upper corner link.
+The main reason of writting this blog is to improve my poor English and talk about the things that I really love, that usually are related with technology and specially with Python.

-If after read all the text above you continue being curious, please take a look to the below resources:
+If you are still curious after reading all the text above, please take a look at the resources below:

 * All the things that I try to explain in 140 characters, AKA my `Twitter profile`_.